fernando-valente/FVGetApp/README.md

 +(NSDictionary *)appForMIMEType:(NSString *)MIMEType;

++(NSDictionary *)appForExtension:(NSString *)extension;

-+(NSDictionary *)appForExtension:(NSString *)extension;To get a list of apps that can open a certain protocol, extension or MIME type, use one of the following methods:
+To get a list of apps that can open a certain protocol, extension or MIME type, use one of the following methods:

 +(NSArray *)allAppsForProtocol:(NSString *)protocol;